 Video: Python Modules

-• Python provides modules to organize code for specific tasks.
+- Python provides modules to organize code for specific tasks.

-• Modules are separate files containing functions, classes, and data.
+- Modules are separate files containing functions, classes, and data.

-• The Python Standard Library includes many ready-to-use modules.
+keyword is used to import modules. - The Python Standard Library includes many ready-to-use modules.

-• We explored examples using the random and datetime modules.
+- We explored examples using the

-• We can access attributes and methods of instances to manipulate their data.
+provides classes and methods for handling dates and times.- We can access attributes and methods of instances to manipulate their data.

-• Modules offer powerful tools and organization for Python development.
+- Modules offer powerful tools and organization for Python development.

-• Further details and reference materials are available online.
+- Further details and reference materials are available online.

-• We will explore creating custom modules in future courses.
+- We will explore creating custom modules in future courses.

-• For now, focus on using existing Python modules to enhance your code.
+- For now, focus on using existing Python modules to enhance your code.

 What are Python modules?